Clough Global Dividend and Income Fund (NYSEAMERICAN:GLV) to Issue Monthly Dividend of $0.10

 Clough Global Dividend and Income Fund (NYSEAMERICAN:GLV) declared a monthly dividend on Tuesday, January 12th, Wall Street Journal reports.
-Shareholders of record on Wednesday, January 20th will be paid a dividend of 0.0967 per share by the investment management company on Friday, January 29th.
-This represents a $1.16 annualized dividend and a dividend yield of 10.69%.
-The ex-dividend date of this dividend is Tuesday, January 19th.
+Stockholders of record on Thursday, February 18th will be given a dividend of 0.0967 per share by the investment management company on Friday, February 26th.
+This represents a $1.16 dividend on an annualized basis and a dividend yield of 10.53%.
+The ex-dividend date of this dividend is Wednesday, February 17th.

 Receive News & Ratings for Clough Global Dividend and Income Fund Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Clough Global Dividend and Income Fund and related companies with MarketBeat.com's FREE daily email newsletter.